-- Students may bring phones and devices to school, as long as they are turned off and stored away during instructional time. - Students must adhere to Acceptable use of Technology Agreement. - Students may not use phones or devices during instructional time, even with headphones or earbuds. - A teacher may, at their discretion, allow limited use of devices.
-If so, this will be clearly stated. - If a cell phone is observed by staff during instructional time, the following consequences will occur, documented and monitored in Aeries: - $1^{\underline{st}}$ time: Teacher stores device in a secure location and student may recover it after class. - $2^{nd}$ time: Teacher stores device and turns it into the office.
-Students may recover it after the arts period or the following morning. - $3^{\underline{u}}$ time: Teacher stores device and turns it into the office.
-A parent/guardian must come to the office to claim it. - $4^{\text{th}}$ time: Student placed on Behavior Probation for the semester.
+- Students may bring phones and devices to school, as long as they are turned off and stored away during instructional time. - Students may not use phones or devices during instructional time, even with headphones or earbuds. - A teacher may, at their discretion, allow limited use of devices.
+If so, this will be clearly stated. - If a cell phone is observed by staff during instructional time, the following consequences will occur, documented and monitored in Aeries: - 1st time: Teacher takes device and student may recover it after class. - 2^{nd} time: Teacher takes device and turns it in to the office.
+Student may recover it after arts period or the following morning. - 3^{rd} time: Teacher takes device and turns it in to the office.
+A parent must come to the office to claim it. - 4th time: Student placed on Behavior Probation for the semester.